 This straightforward guide offers the essential agile product management tools and techniques needed to move from idea to validation.
 It's a manual for UX and product strategy concepts, as well as a step-by-step guide for effectively implementing UX strategy.

 Written by an experienced start-up founder – this New York Times Best Seller explains how the fault of many start-up companies is in failing to understand what their customers actually want.
 To put this right, ‘The Lean Startup’ suggests that you strip it all back to a simple MVP, based directly on customer feedback – and scale from there.

 Why do some products become the next big thing that users just can't stop using?
 What is it that makes products habit-forming?
-‘Hooked’ answers these questions by laying out the “hook cycle” – a four-stage process that subtly prompts user behaviour over and over.
-Behavioural design concepts are explained using examples from companies like Twitter, Instagram and Pinterest.
+‘Hooked’ answers these questions by laying out the “hook cycle” – a four-stage process that subtly prompts user behavior over and over.
+Behavioral design concepts are explained using examples from companies like Twitter, Instagram, and Pinterest.

 What are OKRs?
-Objectives that matter to your company, and Key Results that show whether or not you met those objectives.
+Objectives that matter to your company and Key Results show whether or not you met those objectives.
 It sounds simple, but don't be fooled.
-The author shares how this product management tool is used at companies like Intel and Google to tackle ambitious goals more effectively.
+The author shares how this product management tool is used at Intel and Google to tackle ambitious goals more effectively.